WhoopsImTop/pfaff-gmbh/content/seiten/en/startseite.md

       - blockCategory: Ready To Use
         blockTitle: complete solutions
         blockImage: /pfaff_komplettloesung_teaser.jpeg
-  - news: false
+  - type: productPreview
-    productPreview:
     productTitle: tradition and precision
     productImage: /pfaff-miniatur-bruecke.png
     productDescription: '"Since 1992 we have been developing in our family business in the Black Forest exclusively with modern materials and innovative technology and guarantee the highest quality."'
     productQuote: Corinna Pfaff, CEO Pfaff GmbH
     product: prismaschlitten
-  - news: false
+  - type: cards
-    contentTitle: Topics around Pfaff GmbH
+    cardsTitle: Topics around Pfaff GmbH
-    cards:
+    card:
       - cardTitle: News
         cardText: Here you will find everything about die Pfaff GmbH.
       - cardTitle: Career